B0neShAd0w/Hacktoria/Rabbit Hole.md

 ### Step 10:

-Extracting the zip file from the previous step with the name in the `name` file.
+Extracting the zip file from the previous step with the name from the `name` file.

-We are presented with an image of a location, let's identify any data points that can help us geolocate it.
+We are presented with an image of a location, let's identify any data points that can help us geolocate this.

-We can see a building with a name on it `Mariscos E Mas`, boats that look grounded and interesting pavement/road.
+We can see a building with a name on it `Mariscos & Mas`, boats that look grounded and a interesting pavement/road style.

 ![image-final-step-](https://user-images.githubusercontent.com/117080369/207917444-35818942-efef-4089-94da-8eec9488b19a.jpg)

 Let's head over to Google Maps and zoom out as far as possible.

-Enter `"mariscos e mas"` into the search.
+Enter `"mariscos & mas"` into the search.

-Google Maps tries to search `mariscos e mas` instead, so make sure to select `mariscos e mas`
+Google Maps tries to search `mariscos e mas` instead, so make sure to select `mariscos & mas`

 ![Screenshot 2022-12-15 170130](https://user-images.githubusercontent.com/117080369/207922516-13871715-91f3-49cd-8a23-64221bd82fbb.png)